For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

 The subject separation is well controlled, and there are no signs of background business, even in high contrast areas.

-In conclusion, I gotta say that 35-millimeter focal length or field of view, if you like, is by far my favorite.
+In conclusion, I must say that 35-millimeter focal length or field of view, if you like, is by far my favorite.

-I believe this is a great 23 1.4 that fits a wide range of styles from street portraiture, environmental landscape, or it can be just used as a general-purpose lens.
+I believe this is an excellent 23 1.4 that fits a wide range of styles from street portraiture, environmental landscape, or it can be just used as a general-purpose lens.

 23 1.4 sharp contrast and it renders colors absolutely beautifully.